FlagOpen/FlagAttention/README.md

 The first extension of Flash Attention is [piecewise attention](src/flag_attn/piecewise.py).

-The interface is show below.
+The interface is shown below.

 ```python
 piecewise_attention(q1, k1, q2, k2, v, dist_threshold, softmax_scale=None, causal=False)
 ```

 It is named `piecewise_attention` in that it takes two `q`'s and two `k`'s to compute attention scores (S) before applying softmax to get the attention weights (P).
 The design originates from the fact that a transformer with rotary position embedding is not good at predicting sequences longer than the longest sequence that it is trained on.
-Pair of (q, k) gets unexpectedly high attention scores when the distance is greater the max sequence length in training set.
+Pairs of (q, k) get unexpectedly high attention scores when the distance is greater than the maximum sequence length in the training set.
 A proposal to solve the problem is to compute the attention score in different ways, depending on whether the distance between `q` and `k` is greater than a threshold.

 In practice, `q` and `k` can be preprocessed in two different ways to get `q1, q2` and `k1, k2`.
-Then then attention score is computed as the dot product of `q1, k1` or `q2, k2` depending on the distance between `q` and `k`.
+Then the attention score is computed as the dot product of `q1, k1` or `q2, k2` depending on the distance between `q` and `k`.

 ![piecewise attention](assets/piecewise_attention.png)